eugenia1984/english/glossary.md

 - **To assign tasks** means to give specific work or duties to someone.
 For example, a teacher assigns homework to students.

-- **To be into** something means to be interested in it or to enjoy it.

 - **To be familiar with** is a phrase used to ask or describe if you have knowledge or understanding about something, in this case, the games Monopoly and Ticket To Ride.

 - **to be in good hands**: means that someone is being taken care of by a competent or capable person.
 It’s like saying you can relax because you trust the person helping or looking after you.

-- **To look like**: is used to describe someone's or something's appearance, often implying a comparison.
-When you're curious about someone's physical characteristics, such as their hair color, height, or overall look, you might use expressions like: `What does (he/she) look like?` or `What do they look like?` The choice between these depends on the number and gender of the person you're asking about.
-Use does with singular pronouns (he, she) when referring to one person and do with they when referring to someone whose gender might not be known or if referring to people in a non-binary or plural sense.

-- **To prepare in advance** means to get something ready before the time it is needed.
-This helps meetings to go smoothly because everyone knows what will be discussed.

-- **too long** is used when something takes more time than is necessary or desired.
-For example, The meeting lasted four hours.
-Four hours is too long for a meeting!
-It's different from **so long**, which is often used to express that something takes a significant amount of time, but it doesn't necessarily mean it's more than what is wanted.

-- **today**: is a word used to refer to the current day, the day that is happening now.
+- **To be into** something means to be interested in it or to enjoy it.

-- **To collaborate**: means to work together with others to achieve a common goal, often involving shared responsibilities and teamwork. **Collaborating** emphasizes working together as a team
+- **To collaborate**: means to work together with others to achieve a common goal, often involving shared responsibilities and teamwork. **Collaborating** emphasizes working together as a team.

 - **To coordinate** means to arrange for things to work together effectively.
 For example, She coordinates the team's meetings means she arranges the meetings so everyone can attend.